 By now you will be well and truly ravished.
-Easter in Greece promises to satisfy your every culinary desire, from the Lenten fare of the Holy Week right up to the feast of Easter Sunday.
+Spending Easter in the Ionian Islands promises to satisfy your every culinary desire, from the Lenten fare of the Holy Week right up to the feast of Easter Sunday.

-But there’s still time for one last ritual to complete the experience: the first swim of the summer.
-Every island offers its secluded nooks and crannies, perfect for that divine moment you take your first swim of the year.
-Perhaps nowhere would be more iconic than Zakynthos’s Navagio beach.
+But there’s still time for one last ritual to complete the experience.
+Every Ionian Island offers its secluded nooks and crannies, perfect for that divine moment you take your first swim of the year.
+Perhaps nowhere would be more iconic than Zakynthos’s Shipwreck beach (Navagio).

 But we’ll leave the final choice to you.
 The Ionian Islands are filled with magical swimming spots.

 Where are the Ionian Islands in Greece?The Ionian Islands are a collection of islands off the west coast of mainland Greece, in the Ionian Sea.
 They are known as the Heptanisa (Seven islands) in Greek, although there are more than seven if you include the smaller ones.
 The best-known Ionian Islands are Corfu, Zakynthos, Kefalonia and Lefkada, and they include Ithaca, Paxos and Antipaxos.